 b.
 Upon request, the University may disclose education records without consent to officials of another school in which a student seeks or intends to enroll.

-Copies of the University’s policy governing the Family Education Rights and Privacy Act and Student Release of Information Forms are available at the Student Registration and Financial Services Office, 224 South Hall.
+Copies of the University’s policy governing the Family Education Rights and Privacy Act and Student Release of Information Forms are available at the Registrar’s Office, 224 South Hall.
 Questions concerning FERPA should be referred to the Registrar.

 If an instructor makes an error in the final grade given to a student, a grade change request must be made within the first three weeks of the subsequent semester.
 Grade changes are not allowed after that time unless a request for an extension is made by the faculty member to the Dean.

 Professors provide students written syllabi which includes the criteria for academic evaluation, prior to the end of the first week of class.
 Mansfield University uses a 4-point grading scale, as shown below, to evaluate academic performance.

 The following designations may be used in addition to the grades shown above: